ECLK/Documentation/architecture/security.md

 * Media - These are registered (?) media organizations that have been given API access to various APIs.
 These will be in another OU in the same LDAP.

 * Visitors - These are random people from the Internet who visit the website and for whom we need some kind of authentication in order for them to perform transactions (such as reporting a violation).
+Note that with this approach we will never create users and passwords for any visitor.

 ### Architecture